context-notation/experience-notation/README.md

 ## In Practice

-Experience Notation powers [Demoscope.ai](https://demoscope.ai), a commercial platform for synthetic user feedback and behaviour simulation. `.xnote` files are used to structure multi-step journeys and guide persona interactions in production environments.
+Experience Notation powers [Demoscope.ai](https://demoscope.ai), a commercial platform for synthetic user feedback and behaviour simulation. `.expn` files are used to structure multi-step journeys and guide persona interactions in production environments.

 ---